Gay Puglia: guide to the best gay bars, clubs, hotels and more

 - Otranto: a coastal town, famous for its 15th-century Aragonese Castle and Cathedral dating back to the 1000s.
 We loved getting lost in the small cobblestone winding streets of Otranto, then having a romantic drink at the harbour area.

 - Polignano a Mare: another popular coastal town, famous for one particular spot where the waves come crashing onto the rocks, painting a very picturesque picture.
 We also loved the small old town of Polignano a Mare, which is great for a pizza+coffee and

 perving on the hot Italian guyspeople-watching.

 - Poetry Caves: the “Grotta della poesia” in Roca Vecchia is another picturesque landmark of Puglia, comprised of two caves, with crystal clear waters.

 - Yacht Tour in Leuca: Leuca is located at the southern tip of Puglia and a common starting point for yacht tours.
 We tried and loved Leuca Explorer, who we found on Tripadvisor.

 - Italy Gay Travel tours: our friend Sergio from Tarranto is not only a prominent gay travel Instagrammer, he also offers a range of excellent tours for gay travellers to Puglia including gay luxury foodie tours and a gay yoga retreat.
-If you book any of his tours through the links in this article, you can claim €50-100 off your booking by putting the code “NOMADIC” in at checkout.
+If you book any of his tours through the links in this article, you can claim up to €50-100 off your booking by putting the code “NOMADIC” in at checkout.